yuichiis/rindow-neuralnetworks/README.md

 The Rindow Neural networks is a high-level neural networks library for deep learning.

-The goal is to be able to describe a network model in PHP as well as Python using a description method similar to Keras.
+The goal is to be able to write network models in PHP as well as in Keras on Python.

 To find out more please visit our website now!